 Self-harm may provide short-term relief from painful feelings, but they usually come back and the urge to self-harm returns.
 It can become compulsive and the cycle can be hard to break.
 People who self-harm are usually not trying to commit suicide, but they are at risk of accidentally killing themselves.
 Repeated self-harm can also lead to people feeling suicidal and hopeless.
-If you have feelings of wanting to harm or kill yourself, call Lifeline on 13 11 14..

 Some ways people self-harm include:

 - punching, biting or using blunt force on the body

 - misusing alcohol or drugs